CosmWasm/docs-deprecated/docs/intro/composition.md

 can support it?
 We want to fail on upload or instantiation of a contract, and not discover some key functionality doesn't work on this chain, when there is value stored in the contract.

-One idea that the contract make a query call on `init` (or return in `InitResponse`) all list of module interfaces it requires to work correctly.
-The runtime should return an error (and abort/rollback) the contract instantiation if it doesn't support all those module interfaces.

-Another idea is to use feature flags to configure which extra features are required by the contract and make some "ghost" imports like
+The design decision was to you use feature flags, exposed as wasm export functions, to configure which extra features are required by the contract.
-`feature_staking()`.
+This lets the host chain inspect compatibility before allowing an upload.
+To do so, we make some "ghost" exports like `requires_staking()` or `requires_terra()`.
 This would only pass compatibility check if the runtime also exposed such features.
-The issue here is that we do not want to make this requirement when compiling the cosmwasm_vm (which is embedded as a dll in a blockchain app), but in the blockchain app itself, to make it easy to configure.
-Rather than forking `go-cosmwasm` and rebuilding it.
-Thus, we would need someway for the blockchain to pass in a list of enabled feature flags, which would then be used in `check_compatibility` and also exposed in the
-`Instance.context` (as no-op callbacks, but there so it will link properly).

-Note: This is currently discussed in [an open issue](https://github.com/CosmWasm/cosmwasm/issues/301) to be part of the 0.8 release.
+When instantiating `x/wasm.NewKeeper()` you can specify which features are supported.

 ### Type-Safe Wrappers